 The Current War is an upcoming historical feature and depicts the infamous race between Thomas Edison and George Westinghouse, deciding which form of electric current will be powering the modern world.

-The Current War features the Kentish location of Home Farm in Swale, a colonial style weather boarded villa, doubling for a US residence.
+The Current War features the Kentish location of Home Farm in Swale, a colonial style weather boarded villa.
+The exterior doubling for Eddison’s residence.

 The Home Farm location offers a period feel with a backdrop of flower meadows, woodland and greenery that can be seen from the veranda.
 This specific location was also starred in The Autopsy of Jane Doe (2017) and Juliet, Naked (2018).